 The Deep Culture Hive ((DCH) is a collaborative advisory body to ChI leadership composed of representatives from ChI whose mission is to support ChI to uphold its mission, vision and values to create a culture of radical belonging, where every person feels they are an integrated part of the ChI seminary and larger community.
 DCH does this through intentional and conscious efforts to consider, engage and value diversity, equity and inclusion including, but not limited to: classroom environment, curriculum development, the hiring process, ethics, right relations and accountability processes amongst faculty, staff, students, clergy and alumni.
 DCH will strive to carry out this commitment according to the Chaplaincy Institute’s understanding of diversity which includes sexual orientation, ability, gender identity, class, nationality, religion and race/ethnicity.

-The Deep Culture Hive is currently composed of the Deep Culture specialist (facilitator), the Dean of Students, the Community Minister, Sacred Justice Ministry (SJM) faculty member, a representative from the board, a representative from the community council, administrative staff, representatives from the ChI student body and ChI Clergy.
+The Deep Culture Hive is currently composed of the Dean of Students, the Community Minister, Sacred Justice Ministry (SJM) faculty member, a representative from the board, administrative staff, representatives from the ChI student body and ChI Clergy.
 This body strives to represent diverse cultural and social expressions within the ChI community, and where it does not, to cultivate awareness and allyship to expand our welcome.

 Our attention is focused on: